[Interview] Cloud of mistrust over Malta's new government

 He did it in the glare of European Commission and European Parliament scrutiny, after recent revelations that top officials were involved in corruption schemes and likely in the 2017 murder of Caruana Galizia, who had investigated them.

-And Abela did it among popular anger in Malta that some of the top suspects have still not faced justice.
+And Abela did it among popular anger in Malta that some of the main suspects have still not faced justice.

 The new government included Chris Fearne, known as a fearsome reformist, as deputy prime minister.